 What Are the benefits of mOHS Surgery?

 This procedure allows dermatologists, trained in MOHS surgery, to see beyond the visible disease and to precisely identify and remove the entire tumor, leaving healthy tissue unharmed.
 This procedure is most often used in treating two of the most common forms of skin cancer: basal cell carcinoma and squamous cell carcinoma.
-At Georgia Dermatology Partners, PC, we are proud to offer MOHS surgery to patients in Snellville, Loganville, and Braselton, GA.
+At Georgia Dermatology Partners, we are proud to offer MOHS surgery to patients in Snellville, Loganville, and Braselton, GA.

 How Successful is mOHS Surgery?